konnekt/art and technology

 Microcontrollers in Art

-How Microcontrollers Work in Art Installations
+How Microcontrollers Run Installations

 latest articles

-The Convergence of Creativity and Innovation
+The Convergence of Creativity, Technology and Human Behavior

 FAQ: Art and Technology